I am a Postdoctoral Research Associate at Princeton (Research Program in Development Economics, RPDE).

 My research is funded by the National Science Foundation, J-PAL, and the Weiss Fund.
-Prior to Stanford, I was a lead research analyst at the World Bank and a research fellow at the NBER and MIT Blueprint Labs.
+Prior to Princeton, I was a lead research analyst at the World Bank and a research fellow at the NBER and MIT Blueprint Labs.

 My CV is available here.